harrisr8/Assignment1/README.md

+Postfix Expression Calculator
-In this assignment a stack was created and used to convert evaluate postfix expressions
+In this assignment a stack was created and used to evaluate postfix expressions